 “I’m expecting to get blocked,” Stout said.
 “I’m expecting to make hard, driven-out errors, because … I’m going to have four hands in front of me.
 I’m going to have people behind the block who are even ready for it.
 So I have to mentally prepare myself, like, ‘OK, I’m going to get wrecked this game.’”

 Stout started the season struggling for efficiency but began a tear in the middle of October.
-She’s hit over .300 in five consecutive games, a run including a career-high 22 kills and 10 blocks against the University of Alabama at Birmingham and an American Athletic Conference offensive player of the week award on Monday.
+She’s hit over .300 in five consecutive games, a run that includes a career-high 22 kills and 10 blocks against the University of Alabama at Birmingham and an American Athletic Conference offensive player of the week award on Monday.

 Lamb said Stout’s consistency has been a sign of maturity as she’s learned to “recognize success over a longer period of time.”